Skip to main content

 Q2: Will the nipple lose sensation after surgery?

-A2: Not permanently.
+A2: Not on a long-lasting basis.
 There may be temporary sensory changes early post-op, but normal sensation returns within 3-6 months.
 The main sensory nerves of the nipple are not in the surgical area.

 Q3: Can I have areola odor surgery if I've had breast augmentation?